 PCWA will maintain stockpiles of gravel and soil in a weed-free state.
-If stockpiles are found to be infested, PCWA will document the weed populations and discuss the potential for treatment during the annual consultation with USDA-FS.
+If stockpiles are found to be infested, PCWA will document the weed populations and discuss treatment with USDA-FS prior to moving gravel or soil from an infested site.